-This is a blog written by Klaus Burton and Cameron Spiers and we post whatever we want.
+This is a blog written by Klaus Townsend and Cameron Spiers and we post whatever we want.

 Often it has to do with programming, scripting, video technology, etc.

 could you please fix mencoder for arabic language the same what you did for hebrew